 RELATED: Best Golf Balls For Average Golfers

 If you’re a mid handicapper (normally shoot in the 80s), you probably want a similar ball with a bit more greenside spin.
-This is to dial in your short game and to get the ball to stop a bit quicker.
+This is to dial in your short game and get the ball to stop a bit quicker.

 RELATED: Best Golf Balls For Mid Handicappers